cosmos/cosmos-sdk/types/mempool/priority_nonce_spec.md

 Mempool order: [20, 15, 6, 8, 21]

-Sender A has 4 txs in the pool and sender B only 1.  tx(priority = 15) is selected before tx(priority = 21) even
-though it has a lower priority because it would violate either rule 1 or 2.
+Sender A has 4 txs in the pool and sender B only 1.  tx(priority=15) is selected before tx(priority=21) even though it has a lower priority because it would violate either rule 1 or 2.

 ### Case 2